Azure-Samples/ms-identity-javascript-nodejs-tutorial/2-Authorization-I/1-call-graph/README.md

 ## Overview

-This sample demonstrates a Node.js Express Web App application that authenticates users against Azure AD and obtains a token from .
+This sample demonstrates a Node.js & Express web application that authenticates users against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and obtains [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) to call [Microsoft Graph API](https://docs.microsoft.com/graph/overview) (Graph API) and [Azure Resource Manager API](https://docs.microsoft.com/azure/azure-resource-manager/management/overview) (ARM API), with the help of [Microsoft Authentication Library for Node.js](https://aka.ms/msalnode) (MSAL Node).
+In doing so, it also illustrates various authorization concepts, such as [OAuth 2.0 Authorization Code Grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **working with multiple resources** and more.

 ## Scenario

-1. The client Node.js Express Web App application uses **MSAL Node** to obtain an ID Token from **Azure AD**.
+1. The client application uses the **MSAL Node** to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
+1. The **Access Token** is used as a *bearer* token to authorize the user to access the **resource** (Graph API or ARM API).
-2. The **ID Token** proves that the user has successfully authenticated against **Azure AD**.
+1. The **resource owner** responds with the resource that the user has access to.

 ![Overview](./ReadmeFiles/topology.png)